k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 Check the Entities and/or the Reference checkboxes to load the task's entities and/or Reference tables to the target environment (set in 'Load (provision) to Environment' task setting).

-Note that the Entities checkbox must be checked in the task if it also includes an [entity reservation](/articles/TDM/tdm_architecture/08_entity_reservation.md) (the Reserve task type checkbox is checked together with the Load task type checkbox).
+Note that the Entities checkbox must be checked in the task if it also includes an [entity reservation](/articles/TDM/tdm_architecture/08_entity_reservation.md) (the Reserve task action checkbox is checked together with the Load task action checkbox).

 Click [here](24_task_reference_tab.md) for more information about the reference handling.